Xeno-Selfbot/xeno-nuker/README.md

 # Run the bot
 To run the bot, just run `launch.bat`.
 Now the bot should be online and raiding the target server via commands :)

-# Cryptic Nuker ToS
+# Xeno Nuker ToS

 1. You MUST NOT claim the code as your own code
 2. You MUST NOT claim owner ship of the bot
-3. Feel free to edit the code if you want to make something better (Only if you know what you are doing).

-# Cryptic Nuker Risks
+# Xeno Nuker Risks

 I am not responsible for any actions taken when using this bot.
 Please use at your own risk.